pyControl/docs/docs/user-guide/hardware.md

 `falling_event` Name of event triggered on falling edges.

 `debounce` Minimum time interval between events (ms), set to False to deactive debouncing.

-`decimate` Set to N to only generate 1 event for every N input pulses.

 `pull` Set to `'up'` or `'down'` to enable internal pullup or pulldown resistor.